dhis2/training-docs/content/android/tg_vizconfig.md

 #### Date Picker

-Open the record and edit their details by selecting "Open Child Details"
+Open the record and edit their details by selecting "Edit Child" on the top bar.

 ![edit_details](images/vizconfig/edit_details.png)